Camping in the middle of nowhere.

 Without a tent there wasn't much to set up.

 Cassin's Finches and Steller's Jays were the more common visitors, while the loudest sounds came from nearby cows.
-We slept in Chris's truck that night, crammed on the dogs' beds with the dogs.
+We slept in my friend's truck that night, crammed on the dogs' beds with the dogs.
 Not exactly comfortable, made worse by a splitting headache and no painkillers anywhere.

 In the morning some clouds kept things cool initially and we headed back towards Condon for coffee and ibuprofen.
 Near Ruggs at the intersection of highways 206 and 207 we found a Chukar chilling on the side of the road.